homunculus09/extranet-themes/README.md

 More themes and Chromium & Firefox extensions comming soon :)

-The files on this site are not originally owned by me, if you would like to remove this repository due to copyright or other reasons, please contact me at wolberxd@gmail.com.
+A few files on this site are not originally owned by me and are modified versions, if you would like to remove this repository due to copyright or other reasons, please contact me at wolberxd@gmail.com.

-### Getting Started
+## Getting Started
-Currently, only one theme is available (which is still in beta), so bear with me.
+### Bookmarklet (iOS, iPadOS & Desktop Method)
 1. Head over to [default-dark/default-dark-bookmarklet.js](https://raw.githubusercontent.com/homunculus09/extranet-themes/refs/heads/main/default-dark/default-dark-bookmarklet.js)
 3. Copy all the text
 4. Head over to _any_ website and save the website to bookmarks or the bookmark bar folder.